ekwessel/kuibit-IL/examples/README.md

    electromagnetic waves as measured at a given distance.
 - `plot_total_luminosity`, plot the total luminosity (gravitational waves +
    electromagnetic waves).
+- `plot_MRI_quality_factor`, plot the ratio between the wavelength of the magneto-rotational instability and the local resolution of the grid.
+It requires a thorn that computes `MRI_lambda`.
 - `print_available_timeseries`, prints the list of timeseries that can `kuibit` can access.
 - `print_available_iterations`, prints the list of iterations available for a given